RuboCoping with legacy: Bring your Ruby code up to Standard

 speakwrite the same language. - Onboarding new engineers becomes much easier when the code style is standardized.

-- Linters help to detect and squash bugs in time.
+- Linters help detect and squash bugs in a timely fashion.

-- No more “single vs. double quotes” holy wars (double FTW)!
+- No more “single vs. double quotes” holy wars (double W)!

 TODO or not TODO

-So, you have joined a project with no style guide or with a .rubocop.yml
+So, you’ve joined a project with no style guide, or a project with a .rubocop.yml

-that was added years ago.
-You run RuboCop, and you see something like:
+file that was added years ago.
+You run RuboCop, and you see something like this:

 $ bundle exec rubocop